SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

     on:closeModal={() => showColorPaletteModal = false}
   >
     <div slot="modalBody">
-      <p>The Fanny Pack UI color palette uses seven neutral colors (black, white, and five shades and tints of <a href="https://www.colorhexa.com/50404d" target="_blank">purple taupe</a>), so you will need to have seven neutral colors in your color palette.
+      <p>The Fanny Pack UI color palette uses seven neutral colors (black, white, and five shades and tints of <a href="https://www.colorhexa.com/50404d" target="_blank">purple taupe</a>), so you will need to have at least seven neutral colors in your color palette.
 That might seem like a lot of neutral colors, but it is actually pretty easy to come up with that many.
 You can either use the neutral colors from the "FP Neutral Colors" or the "Grayscale Neutral Colors" tabs or you can create your own set of custom neutral colors.
 Here is one idea to create your own set of neutral colors:</p>
       <ol>
         <li>Go to <a href="https://www.colorhexa.com/" target="_blank">ColorHexa</a>.</li>
         <li>Take your primary color, enter it into the search bar, and press Enter.</li>